Context

 - To promote access to and the enjoyment of wildlife

-- To foster community engagement and sense of place
+- To foster community engagement and create a local sense of place

 - To reduce council expenditure on grassland maintenance